 Once you start researching Ecuador Amazon jungle tours and the various lodges, guides and regions…well, it gets overwhelming fast.
 Instead of reading through hundreds of TripAdvisor reviews, our best advice would be to ask someone experienced in Amazon travel directly.

-If you’re not convinced about buying our Amazon tour linked above, which is completely understandable, consider just asking us for advice in the comments below or on our live chatbot.
+If you’re not convinced about buying our Amazon tour linked above.
+This is completely understandable.
+Consider just asking us for advice in the comments below or on our live chatbot.
 We’d be happy to help.